Transfer Money From Canada To Switzerland. Cheap And Fast Ways To Send Money Abroad.

 PRA - Prudential Regulation Authority - the PRA exists to make sure banks, building societies, insurance companies and other similar financial institutions are being managed safely, to control risk and keep customer money safe.

 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-How to transfer money to Switzerland?
+How to transfer money from Canada to Switzerland?

-- Bank transfer to Switzerland - most banks will let you wire money internationally online, by visiting a branch or by phone.
+- Bank transfer from Canada to Switzerland - most banks will let you wire money internationally online, by visiting a branch or by phone.
 Payments to CHF will be sent directly from your bank account to your recipient's local bank account in your chosen currency.

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your CHF payment in cash if you want to.

-- Send money online to Switzerland - if you'd rather make your GBP/CHF payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
+- Send money online from Canada to Switzerland - if you'd rather make your GBP/CHF payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.

 How to transfer money to another bank account in Switzerland:

-Sending money to another bank account in Switzerland is often the most convenient option - both for you, and your recipient.
+Sending money from Canada to another bank account in Switzerland is often the most convenient option - both for you, and your recipient.
 Your recipient doesn't need to take any action to receive the money, it just lands in the nominated account in the currency you choose, and can be spent or withdrawn easily.